Ball Python Care Sheet

 If your Ball python is hanging out in their water dish a lot and you see black specks floating around in the water, you may have a snake with mites.
 Also, you can double check their scales to see if there are any raised scales with mites hiding.

 If you find that your Ball python has mites, make sure to bathe your Ball python in warm water about an inch deep.
 While your Ball python is bathing, completely disinfect their enclosure.
-In my opinion, I would get a separate like Rubbermaid/Sterlite tub or terrarium and spray down with Prevent-A-Mite.
+In my opinion, I would get a separate Rubbermaid/Sterilite tub or terrarium and spray down with Provent-A-Mite.

-Let the enclosure completely air dry and use paper towel as a substrate with nothing else in the enclosure.
+Let the enclosure completely air dry and use a paper towel as a substrate with nothing else in the enclosure.
 After a day or two place the water dish back into the enclosure.
-You will need to continue to bath your Ball python, disinfecting your enclosure and use Prevent-A-Mite for about a month or so.
+You will need to continue to bathe your Ball python, disinfecting your enclosure and use Provent-A-Mite for about a month or so.

 ____________________________